wxn151/Metadata-wikipedia/README.md

 # Wikipedia Article Metadata

-Node.js script to fetch a Wikipedia article’s first, last and total revision dates using the API.
+Fetch data on the first, last, and full revisions of a Wikipedia article using the API.

 Requirements / Requisitos

 - [Node.js](https://example.com) installed

-Run it / Ejecutarlo
+How to run it / Como ejecutarlo
 ```bash
 npm install
 node app.js
 ```

-Enter a Wikipedia article URL when prompted:
+And finally on commnad prompt
 >https://es.wikipedia.org/wiki/... ☜(꒡⌓꒡)